-Gen Y has also experienced an environment of economic volatility early in their adulthood, in some cases effecting their employment and their propensity to earn.
-For these reasons, many in this generation are choosing to live in the family home for longer and waiting until later in life to enter home ownership.
+Gen Y has also experienced an environment of economic volatility early in their adulthood, in some cases affecting their employment and their propensity to earn.
+For these reasons, many in this generation are choosing to live in the family home for longer and waiting until later in life to enter homeownership.

 Whether borrowing, paying rent or contributing to household expenses, ensuring that your Gen Y is accountable for their use of the ‘Bank of Mum and Dad’ is a useful place to start.
 Pulling their weight and paying their share of household expenses creates a broader awareness around the practicalities of running a household and maintaining a certain lifestyle, and informs their understanding of what it takes to live independently.

-Studies show that Gen Y show consistent savings habits on a month-by-month basis, however this does not necessarily equate to implementing long-term savings habits.
+Studies show that Gen Y shows consistent savings habits on a month-by-month basis, however, this does not necessarily equate to implementing long-term savings habits.
 Whether it’s an apartment or buying dad’s old car, help them create a tangible long-term savings goal that incentivises saving today.

 A persistent issue for superannuation is a lack of engagement from those who are furthest away from retirement, such as those currently in their 20’s and 30’s.
 People in this age bracket are also more likely to have several superannuation accounts due to the multiple job roles that characterise early stages of people’s employment lives.
 Talk to your Gen Y son or daughter about managing their superannuation, for example by selecting an investment option most appropriate for their life stage and risk preference, or consolidating multiple superannuation accounts to minimise fees.
 This can be a useful way to start preparing them for making informed decisions with regards to their super.